MoserMichael/myenv/README.md

                   tk <session-name> kill a tmux session (with completion) tls lists all tmux sessions
-                  tn <session-name> creates a new tmux session topmem run top to show processes ordered by memory consumption whoisauthor show who are the most frequent authors in the current git repository
+                  tn <session-name> creates a new tmux session whoisauthor show who are the most frequent authors in the current git repository

 ** scripts ***